originphp/website/source/docs/events.md

 ---
 # Events

-> The new events system aims to replace the [Event Manager](/docs/event-manager), it is easier to use, more efficient.

 The Events module follows the Publisher-Subscriber pattern and can help you decouple your code in to a more hexagonal style architecture.

 ## How it works